thycotic/privman-docs/computer-groups/macOS/examples/run-term-cmd.md

 # Run a Command in Terminal as a Different User

+>**Note**: With Privilege Manager v11.1 ThycoticCentrify has added a __Run as User__ action and also modified the __Just-in-Time Group Membership__ action.
+Using those two actions in a policy, supersedes the following procedure.

-On macOS use the `sudo` command to run a command in Terminal as a member of a different group.
+On macOS, use the `sudo` command to run a command in Terminal as a member of a different group.
 Using `sudo --group` allows a non-administrative user to run a command as a member of a specific group.

 By default, in macOS, the user's primary group is `staff`.
 Use the `id -gn` command to display the name of the current effective group: